Lebanon’s electronic music entertainment business

 Clubs like Uberhaus/Gärten, The Grand Factory, and The Ballroom Blitz (which opened October last year) also help expose local artists to international talent, through various initiatives aimed at helping grow the local talent pool.
 Uberhaus used to run an exchange program with clubs in Europe and the US that gave local artists the opportunity to be seen by international booking agents, though this is currently on hold.
 Meanwhile, Grand Factory’s BBX program can lead to opportunities like that of local DJ Jad Taleb, who turned the networking experience into a Euro-tour and being a feature act in Tunis courtesy of a club manager he met in Berlin.

-The Ballroom Blitz, which consists of three rooms each playing different sets, uses The Gold Room as a way for local talent to showcase their skills to their followers, as well as be heard by those coming to hear the international act playing in the room next door.
+The Ballroom Blitz, which consists of three rooms each playing different sets, uses The Gold Room as a way for local and international talent to showcase a more alternative sound.
 For Joe Mourani, the owner of Ballroom, The Gold Room is “the heart of the project.”

 The Ballroom Blitz also hosts a “take-over” night one Saturday each month, where local groups that already have strong followings, such as TeknoAnd and Lebanese indie label Ruptured (co-founded by music promoter and radio producer Ziad Nawfal and sound engineer and producer Fadi Tabbal) can showcase their or their artists’ signature sounds to new crowds.
 Ruptured has been producing and promoting Beirut’s experimental electronic sounds on Radio Liban since 2008.